House Titles

 Your Imperial and Royal Highness,

-I have the honor to address you as a devoted supporter of the cultural and humanitarian mission of the Imperial and Royal House of Bradley.
+I have the honour to address you as a devoted supporter of the cultural and humanitarian mission of the Imperial and Royal House of Bradley.

 I am writing to humbly petition Your Royal Highness for [mention specific request, e.g., consideration for the Most Royal Order of the House of Bradley / recognition of ancestral lineage].
 In support of this request, I wish to highlight [briefly mention your service, merit, or genealogical connection].